freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 If we talk in FCC terms, you should keep these in mind while doing the HTML/CSS curriculum as well as the JavaScript curriculum.
 In subsequent articles, I will touch on a number of more notch topics.
 A number of questions I will answer are:

-*   Adding structure headings sounds like a good idea, but they don't fit in my design.
+*   Adding structured headings sounds like a good idea, but they don't fit in my design.
 What do I do?
 *   Is there a way for me to write content only screen-readers and other assistive technologies see?
 *   How do I make custom JavaScript components accessible?